My Blog List

 “Aren’t they beautiful?”
 Rita dangles the necklaces in front of my face after the woman accepts the money.

 I feel bad for the woman.
 I was not a collaborator in this scheme even though I was the unofficial translator.
 I was as unprepared for what happened as that unsuspecting woman.
 But I have to let it go because we still have a long day ahead of us.
 And Rita is a businesswoman after all.
-I just forgot that even during our trip, the businesswoman is still working, doing business.
+I just forgot that even during our trip, the businesswoman was still working, doing business.

 No comments: